goldentroll/learn-javascript/project-javascript-m1-browser-transpilations/README.md

 13. Run `npm run build`.
 This command runs `babel src -d prod` that convert javascript files inside `src` folder to ES5 version so that they can be run on Node.js.

 14. Run `npm run start`.
-This command runs `node prod/index.js` run the project and log your plateform name like `win32` into console.
+This command runs `node prod/index.js` run the project and log your platform name like `win32` into console.

 15. Use this file and folder structure to code in modern javascript like ES6, ES7, ... .